n8b5150/100devs/15/Contract_nb_template.md

 ### Design

 We create look-and-feel designs, and flexible layouts that adapt to the capabilities of many devices and screen sizes.
-We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
-We may use visuals to indicate a creative direction (colour, texture and typography.)
-We call that ‘atmosphere.’
+We create designs iteratively and use predominantly HTML and CSS.

-You’ll have plenty of opportunities to review our work and provide feedback.
-We’ll either share a Dropbox, Google Drive folder or Github repository or development site with you and we’ll have regular, possibly daily contact.
+You will have opportunities to review our work and provide feedback on a regular basis.
+We’ll share Google Drive folder and/or Github repository or development site with you.

 If, at any stage, you change your mind about what you want to be delivered and are not happy with the direction our work is taking you’ll pay us in full for the time we’ve spent working with you until that point and terminate this contract.